 However, how do we determine what portion of Direct or Organic conversions should be reallocated to effective prospecting campaigns?
 The truth is, we can't be sure.
 While we can monitor website activity and obtain some aggregated metrics from publishers, we're still missing a large portion of context that occurs beyond the publishers - such as offline activities, competitor actions, TV/Radio broadcasts, etc. These factors can also influence the credits attributed to Direct/Organic channels.

-That's why we've equipped our ML post-click plus post-view attribution model with an adjustment tool.
+That's why we've equipped our Visit Scoring plus post-view attribution model with an adjustment tool.
 You can create several different attribution models, compare results in reports, and choose the model that best aligns with your business.

-When we incorporate the ML post-click plus post-view attribution model into our comparison table, we see that the Google Organic channel receives significantly less value, Google Paid slightly less, while Instagram gains considerably more:
+When we incorporate the Visit Scoring plus post-view attribution model into our comparison table, we see that the Google Organic channel receives significantly less value, Google Paid slightly less, while Instagram gains considerably more:

 Model | Instagram / Paid | Google / Paid | Google / Organic |